Learn how to clean gold coins properly with this comprehensive guide.

-Cleaning gold coins can be a tricky process, as you want to protect your asset’s pristine quality while subjecting it to a sometimes abrasive cleansing process.
+Cleaning gold coins can be tricky, as you want to protect your asset’s pristine quality while subjecting it to a sometimes abrasive cleansing process.

-To clean gold coins, you need to start by finding a proper cleaning kit and research the right chemicals, cleaners, and techniques to do it right.
+To clean gold coins, you need to start by finding a proper cleaning kit and research the appropriate chemicals, cleaners, and techniques to do it right.

 But before cleaning any of your coins, be sure to check that it is real gold and store it in a safe place for the time being.

 Let’s start with the basic supplies.

 To clean your gold coin collection properly, you’ll need: